nikhil00001/learnlynk-tech-test/README.md

 Write **8–12 lines** describing how you would implement a Stripe Checkout flow for an application fee, including:

-- When you insert a `payment_requests` row
+– When you insert a `payment_requests` row
+-Right when they click "Pay".
+I create the row with status 'pending' immediately.
+Need to have that record exists before sending them off-site to Stripe, otherwise we lose visibility on abandoned attempts.

-- When you call Stripe
+– When you call Stripe
+-Directly after the DB insert.
+I'd create the session and pass my internal payment_request_id as the client_reference_id.
+Also tossing the application_id into the metadata so the webhook knows exactly what it's paying for.

-- What you store from the checkout session
+– What you store from the checkout session
+-Just the stripe_session_id mostly.
+I'd update the local row with it.
+It's basically my safety net—if the webhook fails, I can use this ID to query Stripe manually later to see what happened.

-- How you handle webhooks
+– How you handle webhooks
-- How you update the application after payment succeeds
+-I'd just listen for checkout.session.completed.
+Verify the signature (obviously), then grab that client_reference_id I sent earlier to find the local record and flip the status to 'paid'.

+– How you update the application after payment succeeds -I’d wrap this in a transaction with the payment update.
+If the payment marks as 'paid', I find the linked application and set it to 'submitted'.
+Doing it atomically so we don't end up with a paid payment but a draft application if something glitches.

 ---